Ketan5757/Custom-Training-Implementation-/README.md

-# 🐱🐶 Image Classification: AutoML vs. Custom Training (GCP)
+# 🐱🐶 Image Classification: AutoML vs. Custom Training

 This project explores **image classification** using **Google Cloud AutoML and Custom Training (TensorFlow)** to compare their accuracy, efficiency, and computational performance.
 The dataset consists of **cats and dogs images**, and the goal is to evaluate the advantages and trade-offs of both approaches for real-world applications.